It's Fall BBQ Season! What's Grilling?

 Smoked Ribs Temperature

-I strongly recommend you get yourself a good smoker/grill thermometer like the Signals from Thermoworks so you can make sure your smoker is staying around 225F.
-You would be surprised what the actual smoke box temperature is compared to the built-in thermometer.
+Make sure you know the real internal temperature of your grill or smoker.
+I strongly recommend getting yourself a good smoker/grill thermometer like the Signals from Thermoworks to ensure the inside of your smoker stays at 225F.
+You would be surprised by the actual smoke box temperature compared to the built-in thermometer.

 Smoking Ribs on a Charcoal Grill or Smoker